amnich/amnich.github.io/_posts/2017-08-18-Check-VAT-VIES.md

 ---
 ##### Edit: 2018.08.19 Added SOAP check as a more reliable way to get status
 # VIES
 [VIES](http://ec.europa.eu/taxation_customs/vies/) provides an SOAP API to automate the VAT number check.
+I use it also to get the response.

 In my case however it was needed to automate the check, open the web site and print it.